-Epilepsy, which afflicts approximately 4.7 million people in the major markets according to DRG epidemiology, is a heterogeneous condition requiring individualized treatment based largely on a patient’s seizure syndrome and seizure type.
+Epilepsy, which afflicts approximately 4.7 million people in the major pharmaceutical markets under study according to DRG epidemiology, is a heterogeneous condition requiring individualized treatment based largely on a patient’s seizure syndrome and seizure type.
 The epilepsy therapy market already comprises more than 25 antiepileptic drugs (AEDs), most of them generic, that can be effective for many patients.
-In this challenging market environment, most developers are targeting underserved, orphan pediatric epilepsy populations, or they are developing reformulations of existing products as rescue therapies as a path to differentiation.
+In this challenging market environment, developers increasingly target underserved, niche segments or subpopulations (e.g., orphan pediatric syndromes, rescue therapy) as a path to differentiation.
 Understanding the trajectory of the established epilepsy market and the evolving competitive landscape in niche segments is critical for marketers of both current and emerging brands to retain market share or carve out a clinical role.

-- What is the current state of treatment in epilepsy across the G7, and what needs are left unfulfilled by approved AEDs?
+- What is the current state of treatment in epilepsy in the G7, and what needs are left unfulfilled by approved AEDs?

-- What are the market opportunities and sales potential for agents targeting treatment-refractory focal epilepsy (e.g., cenobamate, padsevonil) and for agents targeting orphan epilepsy subpopulations (e.g., Epidiolex, Fintepla)?
+- What are the market opportunities and sales potential for agents targeting treatment-refractory focal epilepsy (e.g., Xcopri) and for agents targeting orphan epilepsy subpopulations (e.g., Epidiolex, Fintepla)?

-- What clinical role will recently approved (e.g., Nayzilam, Valtoco) and emerging acute rescue therapies (e.g., Libervant) play in the epilepsy market?
+- What clinical role will recently approved and emerging acute rescue therapies (e.g., Nayzilam, Valtoco, Libervant) play in the epilepsy market?

-- How will neurologists differentiate among current and emerging third-generation AEDs, and which of these agents will enjoy the most clinical and commercial success in the face of strong generics competition from first- and second-generation AEDs?
+- How will neurologists differentiate between current and emerging third-generation AEDs, and which of these agents will experience the most clinical and commercial success in the face of strong generics competition from first- and second-generation AEDs?

 Markets covered: United States, France, Germany, Italy, Spain, United Kingdom, Japan.